 Northland's always been a part of my life.
-I learned to swim in the pool, went sledding in the ravines, learned how to make murals and family trees at College for Kids, and have rehearsed with the summer community band in the Alvord Theater since I was in high school.
-I feel incredibly fortunate to have the opportunity to work here, and to watch new generations discover Northland and make their own memories here.
+I learned to swim in the old pool, went sledding in the ravines, learned how to make murals and family trees at College for Kids, and have rehearsed with the summer community band in the Alvord Theatre since I was in high school.
+I feel fortunate to have the opportunity to work here, and to watch new generations discover Northland and make their own memories here.

-Working in the Advancement Office, most of my interactions with students come from working with our alumni office intern, our student workers, and during special events like Fall Festival, graduation Champagne Toasts, and Rainbow Dinners.
+Working in the Advancement Office, most of my interactions with students come from working with our alumni office interns and student workers, and during special events like Fall Festival, graduation Champagne Toasts, and Rainbow Dinners.
 But one of my favorite ways to interact with students is at hockey games, where I'm part of the "loud section" in the stands blowing on vuvuzelas, banging a gong, and singing along to Shania Twain songs.

 Our students never cease to amaze me with their enthusiasm, curiosity, and willingness to lend a hand.
-I feel really lucky to work with alumni as often as I do—particularly whenever I get to eavesdrop on alumni and current students swapping tall tales.
+And I feel really lucky to work with alumni as often as I do—particularly whenever I get to eavesdrop on alumni and current students swapping tall tales.

 I'm kind of an indoor kid most of the year—I like crocheting, doing crafty stuff, reading and writing, and pestering my cats.
 But during the summer, I spend a ton of time gardening, so I figure that evens things out.